emutelab/emutelab/_posts/2023-09-30-Bristronica.md

 date: 2023-09-30
 ---

-Emute Lab are at Machina Bristronica - Chris and Dimitris and show the new uSEQ livecoding module, and Steve Symons is showing his system for interfacing eurorack with wireless gestural controllers.
+Emute Lab are at Machina Bristronica - Chris and Dimitris are showing the new uSEQ livecoding module, and Steve Symons is showing his system for interfacing eurorack with wireless gestural controllers.

 Links:

 <a href="https://github.com/lnfiniteMonkeys/uSEQ">https://github.com/lnfiniteMonkeys/uSEQ</a>

 <a href="http://www.muio.org/">http://www.muio.org/</a>

 <img src="/img/bristronica.webp"></img><br>
 <img src="/img/bristronica/1.jpg"></img><br>